Pollution Incident Response Management Plan

 - Appointing Wardens and Deputy Wardens.

-- Organising a minimum of one evacuation drill yearly.
+- Organising a minimum of one evacuation drill annually.

-- Monitoring the implementation of this procedure, collecting information from evacuation drills feedback, with suggestions for improvements and updates for the Emergency Procedures Manual.
+- Monitoring the implementation of this procedure, collecting information from evacuation drill feedback, and provide suggestions for improvements and updates for the Emergency Procedures Manual.

 This procedure covers this site in case of an evacuation from an Emergency.
 The types of emergencies that could lead to an evacuation are: